-$^{^{45}}$ Regulation on the Greenhouse Gases Emissions Monitoring, Policy and Measures for Climate Change Mitigation in the Republic of Croatia (OG 5/17)
+&lt;sup>67 Regulation on the Greenhouse Gases Emissions Monitoring, Policy and Measures for Climate Change Mitigation in the Republic of Croatia (OG 5/2017)

-- 30.2% of sectoral emission refer to the emission from wastewater treatment and discharge in 2016, compared to 64.5% in 1990.
+- 84.8% of sectoral emission refer to the emission from solid waste disposal in 2017, compared to 51.3% in 1990.
+An increase in generated solid waste exists during the entire reporting period, particularly until 2009.
+Starting with 2009 there is a decrease in registered waste quantities, caused primary by economic crisis but also other factors regarding to effects of measures undertaken to avoid/reduce and recycle waste; - 14.9% of sectoral emission refer to the emission from wastewater treatment and discharge in 2017, compared to 48.7% in 1990.
 Decrease in emissions during the entire reporting period mainly is a result of population decrease (domestic wastewater) as well economic crisis that affected the reduction of economic activity from 2008 onwards (industrial wastewater); - biological treatment of solid waste and incineration and open burning of waste have considerably lower contribution to the sectoral emission during the reporting period.